sergmoro1/yii2-blog-tools/README.md

 or add

-`"sergmoro1/yii2-blog-tools": "dev-master"`
+`"sergmoro1/yii2-blog-tools": "~1.1"`

 to the require section of your composer.json.

-3. Git init
+2. Git init

 `git init`

-4. Configuring  migrations
+3. Configuring  migrations

 Add information about migration folders with `namespace` to `console\config\main.php` in `controllerMap` section.